stilren/EpiForm-extensions/README.md

 Known problems
 * The element does not format correctly if you are using "Placeholders" with the Episerver default SendEmailAfterSubmissionActor.
-* There is no front end validation for the custom validators (on account of me being lazy)

 ###SendEmailWithFilesAsAttachment
 This actor is a copy of the default Episerver SendEmailAfterSubmissionActor except it includes uploaded files as Attachments in the email.